google/dart-neats/canonical_json/README.md

 this package requires strings to be encoded as valid UTF-8 in [Unicode Normalization Form C][4] rather than arbitrary byte values.
-This is only recommended by [canoncial JSON][1], but this library takes the oppinion that binary values should be encoded.
+This is only recommended by [canoncial JSON][1], but this library takes the opinion that binary values should be encoded.

 ## See Also